Rodrigo-Burciaga/Compilers/PRACTICE 5/README.md

 - string
 - int
 - float

-yo can do almost all operations with this kind of types like concatenation, potency strings, sum, substraction, pow, declaration of variables and asignation of variables.
+you can do almost all operations with this kind of types like concatenation, potency strings, sum, substraction, pow, declaration of variables and asignation of variables.